Ramifications of Re-Gaining Weight After FDL Surgery

 The Nature of FDL Surgery Results

 Fleur-de-Lis abdominoplasty removes loose excess skin and tightens the abdominal wall to provide a more defined and contoured abdominal appearance.
-The procedure addresses both horizontal and vertical skin laxity, making it suitable for patients who have experienced significant weight loss.
+The procedure treats both horizontal and vertical skin laxity, making it suitable for patients who have experienced significant weight loss.

 Though Fleur-de-Lis surgery offers long-term results, they are not entirely permanent.
 A key determinant of post-surgical results after FDL surgery is weight regain.
 Removal of the existing excess loose abdominal skin and excess tissue in the abdomen doesn’t prevent excess fat re-accumulation, which may affect the results.